hkitsmallpotato/llm-book-for-developer/biblio/references.md

 In the next section, some guides and resources for running LLM on your own device is given.
 Overall, knowing lots of terminology can be confusing at first so some of the guides below provide a glossary and explainer.
 In general, it comes down to: choose and download model weights, choose the inferencing backend (and optionally frontend) and install it, then run.
 For beginners, I recommend llama.cpp as it is the most flexible in terms of hardware requirements (can run on both GPU, partially on GPU, or purely on CPU), and have good quantization format that significantly lower the requirements with relatively transparent trade-off (eg Huggingface transformer also technically have quantization via bitsandbytes, but it is not as advanced as the quantization methods offered by llama.cpp).

+Finally, since our goal is to developer LLM based GenAI app, the OpenAI API, which have been a de facto standard, is important to abstract away different backend and provide a uniform interface for the application developer (as well as framework).
+As a result many backend also supports operating in server mode, which will provide HTTP endpoint, usually (but not always) conforming to the OpenAI API standard (called "Open AI API compatible").

 ## Some historical context